a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::GetRenameRect` ($0F)

-Given an icon number, returns the maximum bounds of the name, used for positioning a rename entry field.
+Returns the maximum bounds of the name of the specified icon; used for positioning a rename entry field.

 Parameters:
 ```